 First, check out Ghostery.
-This extension allows you to see the “invisible” web, detecting trackers, web bugs, pixels, and beacons placed on web pages by Facebook, Google, and other platforms that gather information about your internet activity.
+This extension allows you to see the “invisible” web, detecting trackers, web bugs, pixels and beacons placed on web pages by Facebook, Google and other platforms to gather information about your internet activity.

 While this app is primarily designed to stay hidden from trackers, you can use it to identify which trackers and programs are being used by competing businesses.

-The second is BuiltWith, which allows you to see the tool stack running on a website — especially the marketing and e-commerce platforms — with the simple click of an icon.
+The second one is BuiltWith, which allows you to see the tool stack running on a website – especially the marketing and e-commerce platforms with just a simple click.